 The videos of the talks at the recent meeting in Pittsburgh on COVID are now available for free on YouTube.
 The links can be found at this page, also easily found by going to the Resources/Videos tab on the CSS site.
 The bios of the speakers can be found at this post.

-Unfortunately, video of the speakers was not recorded, but we have the audio and slides, with Q&A. We do have video of the panel discussion, which will be posted on the CSS site soon.
+Unfortunately, video of the speakers was not recorded, but we have the audio and slides, with Q&A.

 All who attended the meeting appreciated the spirit of the meeting and the wealth of information imparted.
 My own brief review is the following: